-Staff Contact: Mr J Holt S2 L3 CP20 Prerequisite: IROB5901 or equivalent
+Staff Contact: Mr J Holt

 This subject provides a comparative focus to the study of organisations in global context by exploring how organisation, management and employment systems differ across cultural frameworks.
 The effects of culture on the structure of national organisational systems, corporate transnational systems, and international HRM are also examined.
-Other topics include the transferability of management systems and techno-cultures across cultural boundaries, and the 'convergence versus divergence' thesis.
+Other topics include the transferability of management systems and techno-cultures across cultural boundaries, and the econvergence versus divergence thesis.
 Where possible, case studies contrasting Asian with Australian perspectives are used.